eugenesit/gaelsdown/README.md

 ### `_bookdown.yml`

 This is the main configuration file for your thesis.
-You can change the name of your outputted file here for your thesis and other options about your thesis here.
+It determines what Rmd files are included in the output, and in what order.
+Arrange the order of your chapters in this file and ensure that the names match the names in your folders.

 ### `index.Rmd`